spurin/wsl-cgroupsv2/README.md

 ### Check your configuration

-With WSL updated, and the latest version of Docker Desktop installed and WSL using the docker-desktop distro, run the following command from a command prompt.
+With WSL updated, and the latest version of Docker Desktop installed, run the following command from a command prompt.
 It will run a container and verify that the container is using cgroupsv2 as expected -

 ```
 % docker run -it --rm spurin/wsl-cgroupsv2:latest